AdamBoley/Project-Beergate/README.md

 This section lists all of the future work that I would like to implement to improve the project.
 These were not implemented initially due to time constraints and a lack of skill.
 Some of the more achievable items in the Rejected Tasks section could be implemented as well

+- Implement full, asynchronous front-end form validation such as with the [FourDigits library](https://www.fourdigits.nl/blog/sharing-form-validation-rules-between-frontend-and-backend/) or the [Django Front End Validators library](https://johnfraney.github.io/django-front-end-validators/)

 - Implement upvotes / downvotes feature for Comments, possibly by using asynchronous upload

 - Display number of approved comments attached to each review on the index, search_results and user_reviews pages.
 [This article](https://stackoverflow.com/questions/50365624/display-total-number-of-comments-related-to-each-object-in-a-list-view) may assist